 This is a series to further explain the articles of “A Conservative Christian Declaration.”

-When we speak of the “visceral appetites,” we are referring to innate capacities created by God in humankind to preserve health and welfare.
-God gave humankind these capacities because the things the body desires, such as food, drink, and sleep, are necessary to live.
-The Bible condemns an inordinate attachment to these appetites.
+When we speak of the passions or “visceral appetites,” we are referring to innate impulses created by God in humans to preserve health and welfare.
+God gave people these impulses because the things that the body desires, such as food, drink, and sleep, are necessary to live.
+Even though they are necessary, however, the Bible condemns an inordinate attachment to these appetites.
 Paul speaks, in Philippians 3, of those who “walk as enemies of the cross of Christ.”
 He explains in verse 19, “Their end is destruction, their God is their belly, and they glory in their shame, with minds set on earthly things.”
-And although Paul is continuing the athletic metaphor he had been using in the verses preceding, given that he speaks of his remuneration throughout the chapter, Paul certainly has corporeal needs in view when he says in 1 Cor 9:27: “But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.”
-The things of this world are passing away, so it makes little sense for Christians to be devoted to these things.
-God expects believers to keep bodily appetites under control (Gal 5:16–24; Eph 5:3–20; Phil 3:20–21; 1 Pet 4:3–5; 2 Pet 1:3–4; 2:17–22).
+Paul certainly has corporeal needs in view when he says in 1 Corinthians 9:27: “But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.”
+Because the things of this world are passing away, they do not deserve unrestricted devotion.
+God expects believers to keep bodily appetites under control (Gal.
+5:16–24; Eph.
+5:3–20; Phil.
+3:20–21; 1 Peter 4:3–5; 2 Peter 1:3–4; 2:17–22).

-We believe that Christian attempts to minister through methods that appeal to the appetites is akin (indeed, perhaps worse than) the kind of “eloquence” Paul refused to employ in preaching the Gospel (1 Cor 1–2).
-Paul clearly denounced any such ministry because it would empty the cross of Christ of its power (1 Cor 1:17).
-The wisdom inherent in worldly ministry is that which is “doomed to pass away” (1 Cor 2:6).
-The reason the natural person does not receive the things of the Spirit of God is because he does not have that very Spirit.
-The Spirit’s doctrines (see 1 Cor 2:6–10) are only understood by those who have the Spirit (1 Cor 2:14).
-Attempts at Christian ministry that try to make the Gospel attractive by exciting bodily appetites are in effect attempting to circumvent the necessary role Spirit of God.
-Indeed, by preaching Christ without such appeals we show the power of the Gospel and ensure that our hearers’ faith does not rest in the wisdom of men (or in their worldly appetites), but in the power of God (1 Cor 2:5).
+Attempts to minister through methods that appeal to the appetites are akin to the “eloquence” that Paul refused to employ when he preached the Gospel (1 Cor.
+1–2).
+Paul clearly denounced any such ministry because it would empty Christ’s cross of its power (1 Cor.
+1:17).
+This kind of ministry is “doomed to pass away” (1 Cor.
+2:6).
+Unsaved humans do not receive the things of the Spirit of God because they do not have Spirit, and the Spirit’s teachings (see 1 Cor.
+2:6–10) are only understood by those who have received the Spirit (1 Cor.
+2:12–14).
+Ministries that try to make the Gospel attractive by exciting visceral appetites are in effect attempting to circumvent the necessary role of the Spirit of God.
+Believers who want to place the power of the gospel on display and who hope to ensure that professed faith rests in the power of God rather than in human wisdom will preach Christ without such appeals (1 Cor.
+2:5).

-This world has made appeals to the appetites ubiquitous and commonplace.
-Have you seen any commercials or billboards lately?
-While these methods may show results for corporations and marketing experts, they are not the ways we ought to be communicating biblical truth.
-By so using such appeals, the Christians who employ them are attempting to draw people to an interest in the incorruptible God by exciting the very appetites that are hastening their hearers’ destruction.
-Still further, we ought to abhor the thought of reducing the art forms we employ for the worship of the God who is Spirit in such an overtly earthly, sensual way.
-Although all worship in this life involves the body (!), the higher, holy affections of believers in worship are not carried appropriately by aesthetic forms that by design were created to manipulate and answer the basest of the body’s appetites.
-Indeed, as Christians, we are explicitly given this command: “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things” (Phil 4:8).
+While we recognize that worship in this life engages the body, we insist that true worship cannot be offered in an overtly earthly, sensual way.
+Because God is Spirit, the higher, holy affections of believers in worship are not carried appropriately by aesthetic forms that are designed to reflect and manipulate visceral appetites.
+Indeed, as Christians, we are explicitly given this command: “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things” (Phil.
+4:8).
 So may we live, so may we minister, and so may we worship.